kei5uke/snake-game-ai/README.md

 # snake-game-ai
-I created snake game and trained neural network to beat the game because why not :P
+I created snake game and trained neural network to beat the game because why not.
 ## Base Game (Pygame)
 I used the Pygame library for creating the base snake game.
 Snake at the start and apple(food) at each moment will be placed on the map randomly.